Home » Easy » Picture Frame Shadow Box

 Updating thrift store items with spray paint

 These are the thrift store items I gathered to spray paint.
 Some had already been used (and painted) by me.
-That’s the great thing about painting—so easy to change up your décor!
+That’s the great thing about painting—it’s so easy to change up your décor!

 Homeright Spray Shelter

 The small white vase got Oxford Blue.
 I spray painted it in my Homeright spray shelter on scrap plywood.
-I simply picked up the board and moved it aside so I could do another color.
+I picked up the board and moved it aside to do another color.

 The vase, candle koozie, and little architectural piece were spray painted with Khaki.

 This bird and vase were painted with Almond.
-I liked both of these items in the white chalky paint, but I LOVED them after I painted them with this Almond color.
+I liked both of these items in the white chalky paint, but I loved them even more after I painted them with this Almond color.

 Pretty Green Shadow Box

-ahhhhh, My shelf makes me smile!
-I thought I loved the Oxford Blue the best, but I really am loving the bird and vase in Almond.
+my-repurposed-life-cubby-shelf-shadow-boxAh, my shelf makes me smile!
+I thought I loved the Oxford Blue the best, but I really love the bird and vase in Almond.

-I chose to not put a back on this piece, to let the wall color show through.
-It would be easy to put a back on it, or even decoupage some fabric on the back.
-There really are a lot of ways to customize a project like this, especially if you’re using some spray paint to quickly (and easily) change up your items to suit your mood or the season.
-It’s just paint!
+I chose not to put a back on this piece to let the wall color show through.
+It would be easy to put a back on it or even decoupage some fabric on the back.
+There are many ways to customize a project like this, especially if you’re using spray paint to quickly (and easily) change up your items to suit your mood or the season.
+Smile It’s paint!

 See an easy tutorial in my post Small Black Shadow Box, or Simple Rustic Shadow Box.